South Carolina Prepares: Pandemic Influenza

 (PDF version of this report)

-South Carolina Department of Health and Environmental Control (SCDHEC) staff have presented educational programs and have begun a media campaign to educate partner organizations and the general public about the effects of a pandemic, how to minimize its effects and how to plan for it.
-SCDHEC is working with many healthcare partners to prepare for the surge in medical care needs that can be expected in a pandemic and to identify additional medical resources and alternate health care sites to cope with the huge swell of hospitalizations and persons seeking medical attention during a pandemic.
-The state is stockpiling antiviral medications, personal protective equipment, infection control supplies, medical supplies and equipment for use in a pandemic.
-Influenza surveillance and monitoring, activities are being stepped up.
+Department of Health and Environmental Control staff have presented educational programs and implemented a media campaign to educate partner organizations and the general public about the effects of a pandemic, how to reduce its spread and how to plan for it.
+SCDHEC has worked with many healthcare partners to prepare for the surge in medical care needs that can be expected in a pandemic and to identify additional medical resources and alternate health care sites to cope with the huge swell of hospitalizations and persons seeking medical attention during a pandemic.
+The state has begun stockpiling antiviral medications, personal protective equipment, infection control supplies, medical supplies and equipment for use in a pandemic.
+Influenza surveillance and monitoring activities have been stepped up.

-Non-recurring federal funding has been used to boost state planning efforts.
-This federal funding has supported the surveillance, stockpiling, planning, exercising and education efforts.
-During 2006-2007, SCDHEC pandemic preparedness efforts will continue to focus on planning, providing information to the public and planning partners, preparing to implement medical and social measures to minimize the effects of a pandemic, and stockpiling antiviral medications and medical equipment.
+Non-recurring federal funding has been used to support state preparedness efforts.
+This year, FY 2007-08, is the final year of federal grant funding for pandemic influenza activities.
+The federal funding of $2,575,745 supports surveillance, stockpiling, planning, exercising and education efforts.
+An additional one-time grant of $1,098,346 supports hospital stockpiles of ventilators, medical supplies and medical surge exercises.
+During FY 2007-08, SCDHEC pandemic preparedness efforts will continue to focus on planning, providing information to the public and organizations, preparing to implement medical and social measures to minimize the effects of a pandemic, and stockpiling antiviral medications and medical equipment.
+Emphasis in the final year of the grant is on completing plans for continuity of operations, community containment, medical surge and mass fatality management.

 The Threat of Pandemic Influenza